ITB-Hacker-Soc/CTFs/ZeroDaysCTF2016/crypto/A-faraway.md

 A quick check and we can see that 'l' is the 12th letter in the english alphabet.

-Continuing with this logic we can see that s is the 19th chatecerter in the alphabet, m = 13 and a = 1.
+Continuing with this logic we can see that 's' is the 19th character in the alphabet, m = 13 and a = 1.

 So each letter has been replaced with a number representing its position in the alphabet.
 A=1, b=2, c=3 etc.